thoss/laravel-gap-sort/README.md

 - PHP 8.1
 - Laravel 9/10
-- Your order column must be an integer. recommended ist unsignedInteger
+- Your order column must be an integer (recommended is unsigned integer)

 ## Installation